Agent Skills: PR Review Fixer

 3. Determine Working Location

 Nothing from this skill is written into the repo.
-Review reports go out as PR comments, and the rune task file lives in a system temp directory.
+Review reports go out as CR comments; the rune task file lives in a system temp directory.

-Working directory: /tmp/pr-review-${PR_NUM}/.
-Create it if needed.
+Working directory: /tmp/cr-review-${id}/.
+Create it before step 1.
 Never write under the repo (no .claude/reviews/, no report files beside the code).

 4. Validate Issues

-2. Evaluate: Is issue still present?
-Is suggestion correct?
-Does it align with project conventions?
+2. Evaluate: is the issue still present?
+Is the suggestion correct?
+Does it align with project conventions (consult the repo's CLAUDE.md)?

-3. Mark as valid or invalid with brief rationale
+3. Mark valid or invalid with a brief rationale.

-2. Check if the feedback applies to current PR state (changes may have been made since)
+2. Check the feedback still applies to the current CR state.

 5. Prepare Review Overview

-Assemble the review overview in-context (not on disk).
-Step 11 posts the final version — including CI status from step 9 — as a PR comment.
-Use this structure:
+Assemble in-context (not on disk).
+Step 11 posts the final version — including CI status from step 9 — as a CR comment.
+Structure:

 ## Valid Issues